 3. Get Dinner Together

 To have your mom tell you about things that bother her, bring her to a dining place.
 Some foods are scientifically proven to boost your mood and make you happy.
-Not only that, eating together can let put aside any other things and focus on togetherness with you.
+Not only that, eating together can let you put aside any other things and focus on your togetherness.
 Even if she doesn’t explain why she is sad, the right food can put a smile on her face.

 If you are determined to go the extra mile, cooking together is always an excellent option to strengthen your family bond.
 Never treat cooking as a household core when your goal is to improve your togetherness, as it consists of laughter, lessons-learning, and feelings during the process.
 Your mom will be at ease, especially when the meal turns out to be tastier than expected.